MattLui/receipt-processor/README.md

 # Receipt Processor

-This application provides a RESTful API to process receipts and calculate points based on specific rules.
+This application provides an API to process receipts and calculate points based on specific rules.

 The API has two endpoints: one for submitting a receipt and another for retrieving points for a processed receipt.